OP-TED/efx-toolkit-java/README.md

 ## Using the EFX toolkit

-The EFX toolkit is available as a Maven package in our GitHub repository.
+The EFX toolkit requires Java 11 or later.

+It is available as a Maven package in our GitHub repository.
 So you can use it by adding the following dependency:

 ```
 <dependencies>